- What to Expect at UW-Platteville

 - Make sure to have at least three hours in between arrival and bus departure to Platteville.

 - Please e-mail your flight information to firstname.lastname@example.org.

-- Review the arrival procedures for the U.S. Port of Entry
+- Review "Arrival Procedures" document to prepare for arriving at the U.S. Port of Entry

 - Please let the ISSS Office know as soon as possible if you are delayed.
 If you miss the bus to Platteville you will have to spend the night at a hotel in Chicago and travel by bus through Madison to Platteville the next day.